Rainfalls Impact on Food Security is Broader Than You Might Realize

 I’ve farmed in Northeast Iowa for nearly half a century, and this summer is possibly the driest I’ve ever seen.

 Even when it rains it doesn’t rain.
 A recent weather forecast predicted three inches of precipitation, which would have been more than welcome.
-Au lieu, we got about three-tenths of an inch.
+Instead, we got about three-tenths of an inch.
 To grow a decent crop of corn and soybeans, I need around two inches of rainfall per week.

 One thing I’ve learned across the decades is that dry weather affects us all, often in unexpected ways.
 For producers like me, a lack of rain can mean a loss of income.
 For all of us as consumers, it can lead to higher food prices.

 Those are the most obvious effects.
 Others are less visible but nearly as important.
-The weather in Central America, par exemple, can influence food security everywhere, as a news article in the Wall Street Journal about the Panama Canal reminds us.
+The weather in Central America, for instance, can influence food security everywhere, as a news article in the Wall Street Journal about the Panama Canal reminds us.

-The canal requires a lot of rain, aussi.
+The canal requires a lot of rain, too.
 That’s how it keeps large ships afloat.

 Yet the canal is always thirsty.